lourdesnrdz/bd/README.md

 The setup for this project was made on a Windows 10 OS.

 ### MySQL Workbench
-We needed a phpmyadmin server for the project.
-To access this we installed XAMPP, following:
 1. Go to [https://dev.mysql.com/downloads/windows/installer/5.6.html](https://dev.mysql.com/downloads/windows/installer/5.6.html)
 2. Select the Installer and click download
 3. Click on  'No thanks, just start my download' and install the software.